Francisco Pérez (baseball)

-Francisco Alberto Pérez (born July 20, 1997) is a Dominican professional baseball pitcher who is a free agent.
+Francisco Alberto Pérez (born July 20, 1997) is a Dominican professional baseball pitcher for the Bravos de León of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Cleveland Indians, Washington Nationals, and Oakland Athletics.

 Professional career

 Cleveland Indians

-Pérez signed with Indians as an international free agent on December 12, 2014.
+Pérez signed with the Indians as an international free agent on December 12, 2014.
 He spent his first season in professional baseball with the Dominican Summer League Indians.
 Pérez spent the 2016 season with the Arizona League Indians, logging a 2.69 ERA in 12 games.
 The following season, Pérez played for the Low-A Mahoning Valley Scrappers, recording a 4–4 record and 3.28 ERA in 15 starts for the team.
 He spent the 2018 season with the Single-A Lake County Captains, pitching to an 8–10 record and 4.07 ERA with 111 strikeouts in 26 games (25 of them starts).
 Pérez only appeared in 8 games in 2019 due to injury and did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Pérez began the 2021 season with the Akron RubberDucks of the Double-A Northeast and was promoted to the Columbus Clippers of the Triple-A East on June 20, 2021.
-The Indians called up him up to the majors for the first time on August 9, 2021.
+The Indians called him up to the majors for the first time on August 9, 2021.
 Pérez made his major league debut on August 12, 2021, giving up three earned runs in 1 1/3 innings of relief.
 He finished out his rookie campaign with a 4.05 ERA in 4 major league games.